Saving outside your plan

 - Education savings programs

 Like your employer’s retirement plan, IRAs allow you to invest money for retirement while providing tax benefits as well.
-You can invest up to $5,500 in 2013 and $5,500 in 2014 — and even more if you’re 50 or older.
+You can invest up to $5,500 in 2018 — and even more if you’re 50 or older.

 There are two kinds of IRAs to consider — Traditional and Roth.